Aquanty/rtd-hgs/docs/source/index.rst

 instructions needed for incorporating the tabular data in the ``.mprops`` file.

+| Figure :ref:
-Figure :ref:`fig:tab_from_func`  is a plot of the resulting constitutive relationships.
-Note that the ``.mprops`` file and material names are used to form the Tecplot title and appear on the plot.
+| is a plot of the resulting constitutive relationships.
+Note that the
+  ``.mprops`` file and material names are used to form the Tecplot title and appear on the plot.

 .. figure:: tab_from_func_new.png
    :alt: Example of using functional parameters to generate tabular